-Assignment Submissions: Unless otherwise stated, all assignments are due in class and on paper.
-Major writing assignments will be due via turnitin.com.
-Submissions of such papers via any other method will NOT be accepted.
+Assignment Submissions: The means for submitting each assignment is identified in the schedule at the end of this syllabus document.
+Unless otherwise stated, all assignments are due in class and on paper.
+Major writing assignments will be due via Canvas.
+When assignments are identified as to be submitted through Canvas, submissions via any other method will NOT be accepted.

 Late Assignment Policy: Assignment due dates will be announced in advance and the assignments are due at the beginning of the period in which they are due.
 Any assignment received after the specified collection time will be considered late.
-Only team paper assignments will be accepted late.
-All other assignments, such as chapter problems and questions, must be submitted on time in order to be accepted for a grade.
+Early exams may be arranged in advance with the instructor.
+Make-up exams may only be arranged if necessitated by extraordinary circumstances.
+Unless prearranged with the instructor, only team paper assignments will be accepted late.
+All other assignments must be submitted on time in order to be accepted for a grade.
 In the event that you will not be in class when an assignment is due, the assignment must be submitted to the instructor prior to the beginning of the specified class period in order to be considered as received timely.

 Team papers submitted late lose 10% of their assigned grade for each day late.
 Those received on the due date but after the time that others have been collected will lose 10%.
 Thereafter, assignments will lose an additional 10% per day late.
-For instance, work due in class on a Tuesday, which is turned in on Thursday will be docked 30%.
-NO ASSIGNMENTS WILL BE ACCEPTED AFTER 3 DAYS HAVE PASSED, e.g., if due Tuesday, the late work will not be accepted after Thursday, close of business.
+For instance, work due in class on a Tuesday, which is turned in on Thursday will be docked 30%. no assignments will be accepted after 3 days have passed, e.g., if due Tuesday, the late work will not be accepted after Thursday, close of business.